 While this may not work in some bathrooms, for any number of reasons, if the bathroom is large enough, we’re seeing many homeowners embracing the idea of freestanding bathtubs.
+There has been a rise in vintage bathtubs too as people strive for a bathroom that exudes class and elegance.

 There is something quite comforting about a hot bath after a hectic day at work or at home with an active family.
 Freestanding tubs are often deep and feel very luxurious for a good soak making the bathroom feel and look more like a mini spa.